History of Los Angeles Metro Rail and Busway: 2012: Expo Line Initial Segment

 The next Metro Rail line built followed the right-of-way first opened in 1875 as the steam-powered Los Angeles and Independence Railroad to bring mining ore to ships in Santa Monica harbor and as a passenger excursion train to the beach—first independently and later after purchase by the Southern Pacific Railroad in 1877.
 When the Santa Monica harbor closed to shipping traffic in 1909 the line was leased to Pacific Electric, which converted it to electric traction.
 By 1920 the line was called the Santa Monica Air Line, providing electric-powered freight and passenger service between Los Angeles and Santa Monica.
 Electrically powered passenger service stopped in 1953 but diesel-powered freight deliveries to warehouses along the route continued until March 11, 1988.

 While Southern Pacific maintained ownership of the right-of-way, after 1988 it no longer used or maintained the rails.
 Portions of the right-of-way were leased for use as storage facilities, parking lots, impound lots, and various businesses, but no permanent structures were built.
 The abandonment of the line spurred concerns within the community to prevent the line from being sold off piecemeal—destroying one of the few remaining intact rail corridors within Los Angeles County.
 Advocacy groups including Friends 4 Expo Transit supported the successful passage of Proposition C in 1990, which allowed the purchase of the entire right-of-way from Southern Pacific by Metro (LACTC).

-In 1998, Metro successfully lobbied the federal government to use funding that had been allocated for but not spent on the Red Line for a project along the Expo right-of-way project to the Mid-City district of Los Angeles.
+In 1998, Metro successfully lobbied the federal government to use funding that had been allocated for but not spent on the Red Line for a project along the Expo right-of-way project to the Mid City district of Los Angeles.
 Metro then released a Major Investment Study in 2000 which compared bus rapid transit and light rail transit options along what was now known as the "Mid-City/Exposition Corridor".
 Construction began in mid-2006.
-The line was originally dubbed the "Aqua Line"; later it was redesignated the "Expo Line," though the line retained the aqua color.
+The line was originally dubbed the "Aqua Line"; later it was redesignated the "Expo Line", though the line retained the aqua color.

 An independent agency, the Exposition Metro Line Construction Authority, was given the authority to plan, design, and construct the line by state law in 2003.
 The first phase comprised the 8.6 mi section between Downtown Los Angeles and Culver City.
 Construction began in early 2006 and most stations opened to the public on April 28, 2012.
-The Culver City and Farmdale stations opened on June 20, 2012.
+Culver City station opened on June 20, 2012, in conjunction with the infill Farmdale station between Expo/La Brea station and Expo/Crenshaw station.